 The New Testament, like the Old, also has two main original language words that are translated as "sin."
-The word hamartia (Strong's #G266), which appears 174 times in the Greek text, means to commit an offense (transgression).
-The second word, hamartano (Strong's G264), occurs 43 times, and means to "miss the mark."
-Thayer's Greek Definitions states both hamartia and hamartano have equivalent meanings that are "to make an error or wander from the path of uprightness."
+The word hamartia (Strong's #G266), which appears 174 times in the Greek text, is the act of committing an offense (transgression).
+The second word, hamartano (Strong's G264), occurs 43 times, is "missing the mark."
+These terms are roughly equivalent to meaning, "to make an error or wander from the path of uprightness" (Thayer's).

-The most basic definition of sin is that it is any thought, attitude or action contrary to God's will and his perfect character of love.
-It includes the breaking of any of his commandments (1John 3:4, Romans 7:12 - 13, James 2:10 - 11, etc.), whether in "the letter" (their narrow meaning based on what is written) or in their spiritual intent (their full intended meaning).
+The most basic way to understand sin is that it is any thought, attitude or action contrary to God's will and his perfect character of love.
+It includes the breaking of any of his commandments (1John 3:4, Romans 7:12 - 13, James 2:10 - 11, etc.), whether in "the letter" (their narrow interpretation based on what is written) or in their spiritual intent.

 Letter versus Spirit